mishmanners/TalksandEvents/Talks/GitHubCopilotTecho23.md

-# NDC London 2023 - GitHub Copilot
+# Techorama 2023 - Level up with GitHub Copilot

-This is a talk I gave at [NDC London in 2023](https://ndclondon.com/speakers/michelle-mannering).
+This is a talk I gave at [Techorama in 2023](https://techorama.be/speakers/session/github-copilot-using-ai-to-help-you-learn-code-and-build/).

 ### [Watch the recording]().
 RECORDING WILL BE COMING SOON.